M

 Props

-SPLURGE: Do you think you’ll teach English to kids for a long time?
-If you see this being a substantial part of your online tutoring business, then yes, it’s worth purchasing teaching aids like stuffed animals, colorful finger puppets, a “magic” wand, fun masks, and party glasses.
+SPLURGE: Do you think you will teach English to kids for a long time?
+If you see this as a substantial part of your online tutoring business, then yes, it is worth purchasing teaching aids like stuffed animals, colorful finger puppets, a “magic” wand, fun masks, and party glasses.
 After all, they always make your online English classes more entertaining!

 Workspace

-SAVE: If you’re planning on running your online teaching business from your house, you probably understand that being comfortable while giving classes is very important.
-Most online teachers work from their couch or dining table, which is fine provided that it’s located in a noise-free setting with a suitable background.
+SAVE: If you are planning on running your online teaching business from your house, you probably understand that comfort matters when you give classes.
+Most online teachers work from their couch or dining table, which is fine provided that it is located in a noise-free setting with a suitable background.

-SPLURGE: As you scale your business, you can splurge on a comfier and more professional-looking dedicated workstation for teaching English online!
-Set up a desk in a quiet room or a corner of your house and work on decorating your fixed teaching background.
+SPLURGE: As you scale your business, you can splurge on a comfier and more professional-looking dedicated teaching workstation.
+You can set up a desk in a quiet room or a corner of your house and work on decorating your fixed teaching background.
 You can even work with more ease by adding a laptop stand to prop your computer up to eye level.

 Teaching materials and books

-SAVE: When you’re just starting your business, you may be looking for English textbooks or supplementary materials but not ready to add them to your expenses yet.
-Don’t worry!
-There are plenty of ESL textbooks in PDF format that you can download for free.
-Additionally, you can find many free online teaching resources that provide grammar worksheets, online games, and reading comprehension exercises.
+SAVE: When you are just starting your business, you may be looking for English textbooks or supplementary materials, but you may not be ready to add them to your expenses yet.
+Do not worry.
+Many ESL textbooks in PDF format are available for free download.
+Additionally, many free online teaching resources provide grammar worksheets, online games, and reading comprehension exercises.

-Becoming your own boss by launching an online English teaching business is absolutely doable, especially because it doesn’t have to require steep startup costs.
-Making a living teaching English online requires a combination of preparation, hard work, some decision-making, and basic business skills like marketing, but in the end, the rewards are worth it!
+You can absolutely become your own boss by launching an online English teaching business, especially because it does not have to require steep startup costs.
+Making a living teaching English online requires a combination of preparation, hard work, some decision-making, and basic business skills like marketing, but in the end, the rewards are worth it.

 Back in her hometown in the Philippines, Krzl worked as a writer at a TV station before moving to Chile.
 After she completed her TESOL certification, she worked for language institutes and then decided to become an independent English teacher to business professionals.
 When she’s not giving classes, she’s either surfing along Chile’s long stretch of coastline, traveling, or practicing photography by the beach.